Formal Verification of Minimax Algorithms: Verification using Dafny

 \section{Verification using Dafny}

 The modeling of data types in Dafny is straightforward, see Listing~\ref{lst:dafny-datatypes}.
 While in the pseudocode we used the value~$\infty$, in our Dafny modeling we use a bounded integer type, where \texttt{INFINITY} is an unspecified positive integer constant.
 This is also common in practical implementations.
 The verifier automatically checks that variables remain within the allowed domain.
 Note that recursive datatypes in Dafny, such as \texttt{Node}, are free from cycles by construction.
 To verify correctness, we translated each algorithm from pseudocode into Dafny syntax.
-For example, \textsc{NegamaxTTW} in Algorithm~\ref{alg:negamax-ttw} corresponds to Dafny Listing~\ref{lst:negamax-tt}.
-Specifications are provided as annotations: \texttt{requires} (preconditions) and \texttt{ensures} (postconditions) clauses, assertions, loop invariants, and lemmas.
-Dafny uses an SMT solver to verify their correctness on all code paths.
+For example, \textsc{NegamaxTTW} in Algorithm~\ref{alg:negamax-tt} corresponds to Dafny Listing~\ref{lst:negamax-ttw}.

 \begin{lstfloat}[t]

 \end{lstfloat}